-The timeline shows saved queries by default, but this can be changed using the Data menu.
+The timeline shows themes by default, but this can be changed using the Data menu.
 For our example, we'll choose "Cabin Flown".
 This will give us a view of how the distribution of respondents by Cabin changes over time.
 Let's also change the metric using the Display menu; we'll pick "Impact on NPS" to see how these different customer segments are affecting our primary experience metric (for details on impact, see here).

 As a result, we see that while the impact of most segments on NPS is fairly constant, the impact of responses from "Economy Class" flyers fluctuates significantly:

 You can export the current visual state of the timeline chart as PNG or SVG, or you can export the underlying data via CSV.
 All of these options are available from the Export menu in the top right corner.